 ICS has a relationship with the library system of the University of Toronto which gives our Junior Members complete university library privileges.
 This includes access to some four million volumes and extensive journal holdings distributed among 50 special libraries throughout the University of Toronto, as well as borrowing and stack entry privileges at Robarts Research Library.
-Junior Members have access to the International Interlibrary Loan system through either ICS's library or the Robarts Research Library.
+Toronto also has a fine public library system, York University, the Metro Toronto Reference Library, and a number of special libraries (especially in theology).
+Junior Members have access to the International Inter-library Loan system through either ICS's library or the Robarts Research Library.